 Some of his most significant works were called Primary, Dont Look Back, Monterey Pop, and The War Room.

-He was married to Chris Hegedus, his partner for documentary film making.
+In 1982, he married his third wife Chris Hegedus, his partner for documentary film making.
+He had a total of eight kids.

 Arguably his most celebrated work is Dont Look Back, a film and rock history landmark documentary that primarily featured Bob Dylan.